storybookjs/frontpage/src/content/recipes/tailwindcss.md

 ## Build Tailwind next to Storybook

-To develop your tailwind alongside your stories, you’ll need a development environment that runs two independent but coordinated processes using `concurrently`
+To develop with Tailwind alongside your stories, you’ll need a development environment that runs two independent but coordinated processes using `concurrently`

 ```shell
 # install concurrently: